mmeyer724/Frameworkless/README.md

 ## Batteries not included
 I've intentionally made this project as simplistic as possible.
 A lot of things are left up to you to design and implement.
 On the plus side, you won't have to remove much boilerplate.

-To make some people's lives easier, below you will find instructions on how to implement a few things.
+Below you will find instructions on how to implement a few things, feel free to contribute more examples :).

 ### PDO (database)